 Upon her death in 2016, Hadid's studio reported, "Zaha Hadid was widely regarded to be the greatest female architect in the world today," begging the question of the relevance of her gender to her achievements.
 Hadid resisted typecasting as a female architect or an Iraqi architect for her own advancement, but was keen to reassure others that "they can break through the glass ceiling."
 Her commitment to encouraging younger professionals also came across in her teaching career.
 Once named among the world's highest paid architects, as well as an investor in property, restaurants, cosmetics, and fashion, many admired Hadid for her business acumen as well as her architectural ability.

-In spite of her own wishes, Hadid's gender has undoubtedly colored the reporting of her work and personality by critics.
+Hadid's gender has undoubtedly colored the reporting of her work and personality by critics.
 Some, such as Mickey O'Connor, have perceived her confidence as "confrontational," and she is often dubbed a diva, a label she rejected as sexist.
-In support of her view, Hadid's appearance has been used against her by critics including Mark Irving, "She cuts a dramatic, voluptuous figure in her black outfits ... above which large heavily lidded eyes and purple-painted lips that always seem to be set in a slightly unsatisfied pout, turn on you like the guns of a well-armored battleship."
+Others, like Mark Irving, pointed to her as a force to be reckoned with: "She cuts a dramatic, voluptuous figure in her black outfits ... above which large heavily lidded eyes and purple-painted lips that always seem to be set in a slightly unsatisfied pout, turn on you like the guns of a well-armored battleship."

-Such descriptions contrast dramatically with Hadid's own accounts, in which she admitted to feeling ostracized.
+Yet in Hadid's own accounts, she admitted to often feeling ostracized.
 This was the case particularly during the events of 1994 in which her competition-winning design for the Cardiff Bay Opera House was subsequently rejected.
 "People were patronizing towards me all the time.
 They didn't know how to behave with me.
 I don't know whether people responded to me in a strange way because they just thought I was one of those eccentric people, or they thought I was a foreigner or behaved funny or I'm a woman."
 On other occasions, Hadid has referred to herself as "flamboyant" and "eccentric...but I am not a nutcase."

 Notwithstanding her feelings of exclusion from particular networking circles, the architect had high profile friends in, for example, Frank Gehry and Norman Foster.
 At her death, Foster noted "I became very close to her as a friend and colleague in parallel with my deep respect for her as an architect ... she was one of the very few architects as friends who was invited to my 80th birthday party ... she was my dear friend."